 So I was reading this nifty little comic, excellent piece of work, and a great way to distract me from the small blue cube I lived in for 7 hours a day.
 This cube only had 3 major opening to the out side world.
 A door and two things I assumed were air vents.
 Underneath the blue carpet were steel plates that made funny noises when I walked on them.
 Further below me was the corpse of an old reactor that once ran experiments in new ways of energy generation.
-I was sitting on my little, red, ergonomicallyincorrect chair staring at my (err, don't have a ruler) 17 inch (or maybe bigger) monitor that can switch between my WinNT and Win95 machines.
+I was sitting on my little, red, ergonomically-incorrect chair staring at my (err, don't have a ruler) 17 inch (or maybe bigger) monitor that can switch between my WinNT and Win95 machines.
 I was surfing the net with Netscape 6, reading the comic strip when it happened.
 I pressed the link to go to the next day of the comic and I got the "ACCESS TO THIS SITE IS RESTRICTED!" page, where it says if you think this site really shouldn't be restricted then you can phone your net admin and bitch (not in those words).
-Now, I was in Manitoba and the net admins where in Toronto, and it would be hard to novie explain to the system why I should be allowed to read comics. nold So I had a problem. , but s on, ill be ou all nnor have good ng us urse.
+Now, I was in Manitoba and the net admins where in Toronto, and it would be hard to explain to the system why I should be allowed to read comics.
+So I had a problem.